Starlink Dish Alert Messages in Speedify Overview

 Downlink Throughput

-The rate at which data is being downloaded from the satellites to your dish, measured in bits per second (bps).
-Higher values indicate faster download speeds.
+The speed at which data is downloaded from Starlink's satellites to your dish, measured in bits per second (bps).
+Higher values mean faster download speeds.

 Uplink Throughput

-The rate at which data is being uploaded from your dish to the satellites, measured in bits per second (bps).
-Higher values indicate faster upload speeds.
+The speed at which data is uploaded from your dish to Starlink's satellites, measured in bps.
+Higher values mean faster upload speeds.

 Latency

-The time (in milliseconds) it takes for data to travel from your dish to Starlink's ground stations and back.
-Lower values indicate a more responsive connection.
-Latency over 100ms combined with obstructions may indicate connection problems.
+The time it takes (in milliseconds) for data to travel from your dish to Starlink's ground stations and back.
+Lower values mean a more responsive connection.
+Latency above 100ms combined with obstruction alerts may indicate connection problems.

 Ping Drop Rate

-The percentage of connection test packets that fail to reach their destination.
-Lower values indicate a more stable connection.
-High drop rates can cause intermittent connectivity issues.
+The percentage of connection test packets that do not reach their destination.
+A lower ping drop rate means a more stable connection.
+A high drop rate can lead to intermittent connectivity issues.

 Connected Routers

 A list of routers currently connected to your Starlink dish.
-This can help you verify that all your networking equipment is properly connected.
+Use this to confirm that all your networking equipment is properly connected.

 What to Do When You See Alerts

-- Temporary Alerts: Many alerts may be temporary and resolve on their own.
+- Temporary alerts: Many alerts resolve on their own.
 Monitor the situation before taking action.

-- Environmental Factors: For alerts related to temperature, obstruction, or positioning, address the environmental factors if possible.
+- Environmental factors: For temperature, obstruction, or positioning alerts, address the physical conditions around your dish when possible.

-- Persistent Alerts: If alerts persist for more than 24 hours or regularly recur, contact Starlink support for assistance.
+- Persistent alerts: If an alert lasts more than 24 hours or keeps coming back, contact Starlink support for help.

-- Reboot: For many technical issues, a simple reboot of your Starlink system (unplug power for 20 seconds, then reconnect) may resolve the problem.
+- Reboot: For many technical issues, restarting your Starlink system (unplug power for 20 seconds, then reconnect) may clear the problem.